From the preparations to the application forms: This step-by-step guide shows you how to obtain a visa for family reunification

 Even if your partner is a national of a non-EU country, you can look forward to living together in Germany.
 For your spouse to be able to join you, the following requirements are to be met:

 - Right of residence: As an employee, you have a residence permit, a settlement permit, or an EU Blue Card for Germany.

 - Accommodation: You have rented or bought accommodation in Germany which is large enough for your family.
-You can find tips on finding accommodation in our section on Living in Germany.
+You can find tips on finding accommodation in our section on living in Germany.

 - Health insurance and money: You have sufficient health insurance cover and funds to be able to care for your family.
 If you are a citizen of another EU country with an EU Blue Card and would like to live in Germany long-term with your family members, you only need to provide proof of health insurance cover for you and your family.

 - Legal age: Your spouse is of legal age, i.e. at least 18 years old.

 Your family will probably feel most at home in Germany if they all speak a little German.
-We explain how this can be achieved in our section on Learning German.
+We explain how this can be achieved in our section on learning German.